SamuelCochrane/samuelcochrane.github.io/_posts/2010-02-05-post-quote.md

 categories:
 #  - Guides
 #  -
-#  - Uncategorized
+  - Uncategorized
 tags:
-  - edge case
+#  - edge case
-  - featured image
-  - image
-  - layout

 ---
 This page serves as a log of quotes I've found that left some lasting impression.